 The cornerstone of effective urban planning includes informed decisions from research insights and the ongoing operation of mobility systems and infrastructure with input from communities and the patterns of human behavior.
 EurekaFacts has the expertise to develop and execute studies that help to solve today’s transportation problems.
 We accomplish these important research objectives by using high-quality data collection, analysis of primary and secondary data, and delivering insightful information to help transportation modelers design and expand efficient infrastructure at the state and local levels.

-How does EurekaFacts use social science research in transportation?
+How does EurekaFacts use a social science perspective in transportation research?

-Our team has expertise in transportation research methodologies such as:
+Our team has expertise in transportation research methodologies including:

 - Conducting in-person interviews with the public on board bus or rail

 - Administering intercept interviews at transit hubs

 - Fielding focus groups to test messaging and gather input and perceptions for a wide range of urban planning and communication issues

 - Conducting usability testing for all points of the transit journey